fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 	at Example.recursive(Example.java:25)
 ```

-In large applications, having million/s lines of code, ignoring `StackOverflowError` even at single place, could result into severe issues.
+In large applications, having million lines of code, ignoring `StackOverflowError` even at single place, could result in to severe issues.
 Debugging such issues are very very challenging.

-# How to identify hidden StackOverflowError's from hotspot logs files
+# How to identify StackOverflowError from hotspot logs files
 Whenever there is a crash, the Java Virtual Machine generates a hotspot error log file (`hs_error<%pid>.log`).
-hs_error files have lot of information, one of the information is the number of times, there were stackoverflow errors generated before the crash.
-This is one of the clue to identify that there are stack overflow.
+hs_error files have a lot of information, such as the number of times, there were `StackOverflowError` generated before the crash.
+This is one of the clue to identify that there are `StackOverflowError`.
-From the above program running with `-XX:+CrashOnOutOfMemoryError`, has gives below information about `StackOverflowError`
+From the above program running with `-XX:+CrashOnOutOfMemoryError`, we can find below information about `StackOverflowError` in hs_error file

 ```
 OutOfMemory and StackOverflow Exception counts: